shahenak/replace_DOM/README.md

-# no-connection

-Chrome extension that replaces every website with a "no connection to internet image"
+Chrome extension to replace DOM with image of choosing